Our Mission

 Paulla Ufferheide, President

-Diane Franciscovich, Vice President, Special Events
+Diane Franciscovich, Secretary and Special Events Coordinator

-Terri Pilot, Vice President, Dr. Crow
+Terri Pilot, Dr. Crow Coordinator

 Christopher Brazelton, Vice President, Community Outreach